 To address these issues, United Way of the Capital Region has partnered with the community to launch a school readiness pilot project to move the needle on education disparities in our region.
 The project employs early education liaisons to tailor approaches to help prepare children for kindergarten.

-Learn more about the School Readiness Pilot Project.
+Learn more by watching our School Readiness Pilot Project Video.

 You can also learn more about our current and future work in the areas of health, education, income and basic needs by viewing our United for Change piece.